Are you an adviser? Go to Unbiased Pro

 The answer to whether buy-to-let is still a worthwhile investment goes beyond the issue of tax.

-To a large extent, it depends on the type of investment you’re looking for and the ultimate goal of your investing activities.
+To a large extent, it depends on your personal goals and the type of investment you’re looking for.

-Here are some pros and cons of buy-to-let to generate a return.
+Here are some pros and cons of using buy-to-let to generate a return.

 Advantages of buy-to-let

-• You’ll earn rental income.
-In some areas of the UK, such as Sunderland, Dundee and Glasgow, rental yield is as high as around 8%, while other areas are lower.
+• You’ll earn rental income, but the location is important.
+In some areas of the UK, such as Sunderland, Aberdeen and Burnley, rental yield is as high as between 8% and 9% (as of April 2024), while other areas are lower.
+In London, the average rent inflation was 9.7% between 2023 and 2024, indicating a huge growth in potential rental income

-• You can take out insurance to cover against loss of rental income, damage and legal costs.
+• You can reduce some risks by taking out insurance to cover against loss of rental income, damage and legal costs.

 Disadvantages of buy-to-let